Acts 12

 Acts 12:20-23Herod's Pride; Eaten of Worms; God's Judgment

 An angel of the Lord smites him.
 The same word used of the angel who woke Peter and raised him up (verse 7) is used here of the angel who strikes Herod down.
-Both are acts of divine power.
-But one is deliverance; one is judgment.
-Herod is eaten by worms - not by enemies, not by disease, but by the degradation of his own body1.
-His flesh decays while he is still alive, and he dies.
-The contrast could not be sharper: Peter's chains fall; Herod's flesh eats itself.
+Both are acts of divine power: one deliverance, one judgment.
+Herod is eaten by worms, his own flesh decaying while he is still alive.
+Peter's chains fall; Herod's flesh eats itself.

 Acts 12:24-25The Word Grows and Multiplies; The Gospel Advances